H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation

 To accelerate the convergence rate, we provide an initial SDF to each $s^c_k$ when allocating new voxels.
 As shown in the left figure of Fig.\ref{fig:sdf_init}, we project every vertex of each voxel onto the corresponding pixel in the RGB-D camera's frame to obtain an approximate SDF at that position:

 where $d_{\textbf{p}}$ is the z-axis distance between the sensor and the vertex position $\mathbf{p}$, $\mathbf{u}$ is the projected pixel, and $\mathbf{D}(\textbf{u})$ is the depth value at the pixel $\mathbf{u}$.
-To avoid unreasonable SDF priors due to occlusion, we only provide the prior to the vertices where $ (\mathbf{D}(\mathbf{u}) - d_{\mathbf{p}}) < \sqrt{6}\times \text{(VOXEL SIZE)}$.
+To avoid unreasonable SDF priors due to occlusion, we only provide the prior to the vertices where $ (\mathbf{D}(\mathbf{u}) - d_{\mathbf{p}}) < \sqrt{6}\times \text{(VOXEL SIZE)}$. $\sqrt{6}$ is chosen as the maximum distance between two adjacent voxels.
 The right figure in Fig.\ref{fig:sdf_init} shows the reconstruction results using only the SDF priors without any optimization.
-These coarse geometry priors accelerate the geometry optimization and then enhance the the scene's appearance by providing accurate geometry in the early stage, which is evaluated in Sec.\ref{eva:sdf_prior}.
+These coarse geometry priors accelerate the geometry optimization and then enhance the scene's appearance by providing accurate geometry in the early stage, which is evaluated in Sec.\ref{eva:sdf_prior}.

 \paragraph{Expanded Voxels Allocation} If the surface is close to the voxel's boundary, the accurate SDF at the position of the vertex near the surface will be close to 0.
-Therefore, it is possible for the SDF priors stored in that vertex to be optimized to the wrong sign, leading to the loss of the surface.
+Therefore, it is possible for the SDF priors stored in that vertex to be optimized to the wrong sign, leading to the loss of the surface (Fig.\ref{fig:expanding_voxels}(b)).
 To ensure that a surface will be created, we expand a new voxel if all the points obtained from back-projecting the depth image in the voxel are located at the edge.
 In Fig.\ref{fig:sdf_expand}, for example, the accurate SDF priors of the upper vertices should be positive but are close to 0 (Fig.\ref{fig:sdf_expand}(a)).
 Any slight disturbance in the optimization may cause these values to become negative, resulting in no surface being reconstructed (Fig.\ref{fig:sdf_expand}(b)).
 However, if we allocate an extra voxel on top of it, regardless of the sign to which the vertex near the surface is optimized, a surface will always be built (Fig.\ref{fig:sdf_expand}(c)(d)).